strongloop/strongloop.com2/_posts/2018-10-02-september-milestone.md

 #### Write HTTP Response

-Previously the returned HTTP response is serialized on the REST layer, not flexible enough for users to customize properties like status code, body and content type.
+Previously the returned HTTP response was serialized on the REST layer, which is not flexible enough for users to customize properties like status code, body and content type.
 Now we allow bypassing http response writing and custom response properties in the controller functions.
 You can override the default behaviour like returning 201 instead of 200 for POST methods, or like changing the content type from `text/plain` to `html`.

 ### TestLab